DBInstance

 Optional | object

-element is only included when changes are pending.
+returned only when there are pending changes.
 Specific changes are identified

 by subelements. | | pendingModifiedValues.allocatedStorage